hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 - Longitude: the hotel location information to calculate distance
 - Language bound properties (the following properties are language specific and should be available for each desired language):
 	- Title: a language specific hotel title
+	- Image Url: PNG 620x258
+	- Site Url: Usually the hotel own site where they can provide more information
+	- Reservation Url: Usually the hotel own reservation site
 	- City: a language specific hotel city
 	- Country: a language specific hotel country